How to Become a Freelancer for Big Companies: 12 Tips

 2. Develop Strong Marketing Materials

 A good first impression is key when it comes to winning new clients, and strong marketing materials can help make that happen.
-A professional website can play a major role, and other collateral like business cards and maintaining an active presence on LinkedIn are important as well.
+A professional website can play a major role.
+Collaterals like business cards and good social media activity are important as well.

 3. Create a Professional Website

-A professional website is a great way to showcase your skills and your portfolio of work.
+A professional website showcases your skills and portfolio of work.
 It gives clients an idea of who you are and provides them with access to past projects and contact information.
-A website can help spark interest and educate clients about your services, and it demonstrates a level of professionalism and commitment to your work.
+A website can help educate clients about your services, spark interest, and demonstrate a level of professionalism and commitment to your work.

 Try it: How to Create a Small Business Website: 5 Simple Steps